computational-psychology/mlds/README.md

 =======
 Questions?
 Feedback?
 Don't hesitate to ask Guillermo Aguilar (guillermo.aguilar@mail.tu-berlin.de)

-This repository has so far only been tested in Linux (Debian 10 Buster, Ubuntu Xenial and Bionic)
+This repository has so far only been tested in Linux (Debian 9, 10 and Ubuntu Xenial, Bionic, Focal).
+Automatic testing using Travis test the package in Ubuntu Focal, for all major versions of python >=3.6.